kjb957/aws_terraform/README.md

 ```

 #### Creating the environment
 The environment is deployed with Terraform.
 The commands to run are as follows.
 The commands are run from the directory containing the .tf files.
+Copy the required files to the directory where you will run Terraform from.
+You can copy Group 1 first and run plan / apply and then add Group 2 and run plan / apply.

 * terraform init          # This will download the plugins for AWS.
 * terraform plan          # This will show what will happen
 * terraform apply         # This will create the objects in AWS